®

 de Broglie

 'If wave has particle properties, then particle has wave properties.'
 Simple.
 The hyperbolic reversal holds.
-This guy is not done yet, for he needs to generalize his wavelength equation to include virtual (complex) numbers and angular momentum in addition to his linear momentum formulation.
+This guy is not done yet, for he needs to generalize his wavelength equation to include virtual (complex) numbers and angular momentum in addition to his linear momentum formulation that lacks the i (the SQRT(-1)).
 The mechanism of momentum conservation and the non-linear inertia at high speed are to be found in de Broglie's generalized momentum-to-wave (frequency) equation.
-Still vaguely recognized is the advantage of reversibility that is inherent in de Broglie equation.
+Still vaguely recognized is the advantage of reversibility that is inherent in his equation.
 De Broglie wave-momentum relationship (not wave-particle -- see primer on QM) is also the foundation of the proof that absolute spatial distance and absolute frame of reference can be derived and applied -- if math is to describe the reality of the experimental observation (dual slit).

 Moreover, this site makes a case that a wave can have particle-like properties only at the wave's transformation, for only at transformation (at absorption) can the photon's energy manifest as real energy.